malerisch/burp-csj/README.md

 If you intend to use BurpCSJ when crawling over HTTPS, then it is recommended to use Firefox or Chrome browsers.
 There are issues with Remote WebDriver and browsers such as PhantomJS or IE.
+Also, there is an issue using the 64bit IE Driver (recommended to use the 32bit one instead).

 When a crawling session is started and you need to interrupt for any reason, the browser driver might not close properly, so you might decide to kill it.